Two arrested in connection with drug trafficking organization between Seattle and Davenport

 Thai Van Le, 27, is charged with possession with intent to deliver marijuana and failure to affix drug tax stamp.

 Online jail records show Le posted $5,000 through a bail bond company and was released from the Scott County Jail Wednesday night.

-Nguyen was still in jail Thursday morning.
+Bond was set Thursday at $55,000 cash-only for Nguyen.
+He will be arraigned June 11.

 The Scott County Sheriff’s Office said in arrest affidavits that they have been conducting an ongoing narcotics investigation involving an Asian drug trafficking organization between Seattle and Davenport for the last several months.